Defent/DMS_Exile/README.md

 ___

 # Changelog:
+#### December 24, 2015 (1:45 PM CST-America):
+* **NEW CONFIG VALUES:**

+		DMS_SpawnFlareOnReinforcements
+		DMS_MissionMarkerWinDot_Type
+		DMS_MissionMarkerLoseDot_Type
+		DMS_EnableBoxMoving
+		DMS_BasesToImportOnServerStart
+		DMS_AI_Classname
+		DMS_AI_AimCoef_easy
+		DMS_AI_AimCoef_moderate
+		DMS_AI_AimCoef_difficult
+		DMS_AI_AimCoef_hardcore
+		DMS_AI_EnableStamina_easy
+		DMS_AI_EnableStamina_moderate
+		DMS_AI_EnableStamina_difficult
+		DMS_AI_EnableStamina_hardcore
+		DMS_AI_destroyStaticWeapon
+		DMS_AI_destroyStaticWeapon_chance
+		DMS_ai_SupportedRandomClasses
+		DMS_random_non_assault_AI
+		DMS_random_non_MG_AI
+		DMS_random_non_sniper_AI
+* Please check out the new config values in config.sqf to see what they do :)
+* Fixed issue with "thieves" mission (and DMS-spawned persistent vehicles in general).
+Big thank you to [JamieKG from Eternal Gamer](http://eternal-gamer.com/) and Torndeco.
+* **New static mission: "slums"**
+	* Credit for the base goes to [William from Refugees of the Fallen](http://refugeesofthefallen.enjin.com/)
+	* Spawns 2 crates at 2 different locations from a list of 5 locations.
+	* No AI vehicles, only infantry (introduces Close Quarters Combat)
+	* Added to Altis by default.
+* Static bases can now be imported on server startup instead of mission spawns.
+Enabled by default for saltflats and slums.
+* Increased "DMS_MissionTimeoutResetRange" from 1000 to 1500.
+* Removed the Navid from config (MG AI and box weapons).
+* Edited panthera3_config to reduce SpawnZoneNear and TraderZoneNear blacklists.
+* Edited "blackhawkdown" and "donthasslethehoff" missions to use a slightly different heli wreck classname.
+* Increased marker circle diameter for saltflats mission to 750 meters.
+* Moved "DMS_Version" variable assignment to pre-init.
+* Moved Map Center and Map Radius assignments to post-init.
+* Added support for 2 new optional parameters: _onMonitorStart and _onMonitorEnd, run before and after the Mission Monitor checks the mission, respectively, but AFTER "Mission Success State" is checked.
+* Mines should now be deleted when a mission fails.
+* Script optimizations for almost all functions using new command(s) introduced in ArmA v1.54, as well as improved technique(s).
+* "ExileServer_system_garbageCollector_deleteObject" is now used to actually delete items by DMS_fnc_CleanUp.
+* AI and vehicle cleanup should now be completely handled by Exile.
+* Added support for mARMA logging.
+* **You can now disable the movement/lifting of loot crates after the mission is complete using "DMS_EnableBoxMoving".**
+* Added some debug code to DMS_fnc_FindSafePos and DMS_fnc_IsValidPosition (commented out by default)
+* New group reinforcement type "increasing_difficulty".
+* DMS_fnc_IsNearWater now checks for invalid parameter(s).
+* DMS_fnc_PlayerAwardOnAIKill now checks for roadkill values AFTER unit-defined respect/tabs.
+* You can now define different marker types for mission completion/failure using "DMS_MissionMarkerWinDot_Type" and "DMS_MissionMarkerLoseDot_Type" respectively.
+* "DMS_fnc_SetGroupBehavior" can now take a unit as parameter as well.
+It will also now return true if behavior was changed, false otherwise.
+* "DMS_fnc_SpawnAIGroup" and "DMS_fnc_SpawnAIGroup_MultiPos" now supports the definition of custom gear sets.
+* Improved function documentation for "DMS_fnc_SpawnAIGroup", "DMS_fnc_SpawnAIGroup_MultiPos", and "DMS_fnc_SpawnAISoldier".
+* "DMS_fnc_SpawnAISoldier" now supports multiple different random AI class presets.
+This means that you can define a certain "random" class preset, but have it select from a specially defined list that excludes classes that you don't want.
+* Added default values to certain "missionNameSpace getVariable"s in DMS_fnc_SpawnAISoldier to prevent script errors in the event of invalid definitions.
+* Slight logic tweak/fix to DMS_fnc_TargetsKilled (it shouldn't throw errors when there aren't any).

 #### November 18, 2015 (7:45 PM CST-America):
 * **Tweaks to saltflats static mission:**
 	* AI Vehicle is spawned AFTER the base is spawned (hopefully limits/prevents it from spawning inside something).